esikm/Pillow/docs/handbook/writing-your-own-file-decoder.rst

    it.

-An image plug-in should contain a format handler derived from the :py:class:`PIL.ImageFile.ImageFile` base class.
-This class should provide an :py:meth:`_open` method, which reads the file header and sets up at least the :py:attr:`~PIL.Image.Image.mode` and :py:attr:`~PIL.Image.Image.size` attributes.
+An image plug-in should contain a format handler derived from the :py:class:`PIL2.ImageFile.ImageFile` base class.
+This class should provide an :py:meth:`_open` method, which reads the file header and sets up at least the :py:attr:`~PIL2.Image.Image.mode` and :py:attr:`~PIL2.Image.Image.size` attributes.
 To be able to load the file, the method must also create a list of :py:attr:`tile` descriptors, which contain a decoder name, extents of the tile, and any decoder-specific data.
-The format handler class must be explicitly registered, via a call to the :py:mod:`~PIL.Image` module.
+The format handler class must be explicitly registered, via a call to the :py:mod:`~PIL2.Image` module.

 .. note:: For performance reasons, it is important that the :py:meth:`_open` method quickly rejects files that do not have the